Driving the challenging road to Mull of Kintyre Lighthouse on Scotland's Kintyre Peninsula

 Is it worth visiting the Mull of Kintyre?

-Located 9 miles (14 km) southwest of Campbeltown in Argyll and Bute, the building is set 240 feet above the sea near the rocks known as "The Merchants of Three Pedlars".
-The hills, shores and sea around the Mull of Kintyre offer the chance to see an abundant amount of wildlife.
-As you get closer to the lighthouse, you can admire stunning views of the West Coast of the country.
+Located 9 miles (14 km) southwest of Campbeltown in Argyll and Bute, the building is at 240 feet above sea level, near the rocks known as "The Merchants of Three Pedlars".
+The hills, shores and sea around the Mull of Kintyre offer the chance to see abundant wildlife.
+As you get closer to the lighthouse, you will get stunning views of the West Coast of the country.

 How do you get to Mull of Kintyre?